Inn History

 In summer 2022, Matt Powell & George Trinovitch, alongside Monica Powell as a financial advisor, took ownership of the Pentagöet Inn.
 Both from New York, Matt comes from a background in high-end restaurant hospitality & marketing, and George has worked in the interior design & art restoration field.
 The team is thrilled to steward this eclectic & historic property and captain it into its next chapter, as a vibrant part of the Castine community and as an unforgettable vacation experience.
 We’re also delighted to have already received some glowing press accolades & recognition from the U.S. National Trust for Historic Preservation!
 We look forward to welcoming you for a getaway in Maine you’ll always treasure.

 Begun in 2001, the woodland garden at the Pentagöet Inn features native shrubs and shade perennials with a long season of interest, something fragrant and blooming throughout the season.
 In 2023, thanks to a grant from the National Trust, reconstruction on the garden & courtyard began.
-The new courtyard & garden is slated to open in June 2025, featuring new plantings and an expanded seating area for outdoor dining.
-Follow us on social and check back here in the 2025 season to see the progress and when we open the space to the public!
+The new courtyard & garden opened in June 2025, featuring new plantings and an expanded seating area for outdoor dining.
+In the 2025 season, guests of the inn enjoyed the courtyard during Jazz on the Porch, Mondays Shuck!
+Oyster Pop-ups featuring local oyster farmers, and during breakfast service.

 Directions